ygda-org/programming-guide/README.md

 - Stay organized and keep track of your files and assets
 - If anything is unclear, you can ask an officer for help or use the [Godot Docs](https://docs.godotengine.org/en/4.4/).
 We recommend trying to figure it out on your own first, but we're happy to help.

-> You can join the discord for help and advice!
+> You can join our [Discord server](https://discord.com/invite/b6adBpmh6T) for help and advice!

 ---